 When I cut old clothes apart for materials, I usually try to salvage as much useful fabric as I can as well as any miscellaneous items as I think may be usable, then relegate the dregs to rags and/or scrap.
 You’d be amazed at how much great usable material you can salvage for free crafting.
 After dissecting the recent batch of hubby’s old dress shirts, I’ve been having fun with the materials.
 Have you seen our recycled dress shirt cuddle pillows?
 Our dress shirt dog collars?

 While plain materials are rather easy, some of the components can be tricky.
 When sorting out the pieces from the shirts for stash storage and use, I was left with a pile of French cuffs.
 Whilst sitting on a stool at the kitchen counter and fiddling with one in my hand, a light bulb clicked.
 They were not only a similar size to the rectangles for making a dog bow tie, but also stiffened similar to how I would add interfacing (or batting) for a bow tie.
 I folded one over and into an accordion to check it out.
 Sure enough, it looked almost perfect, except for the ragged cuff line cut.
-I decided to sew a test bow.
+I decided to sew a test bow tie.
 I loved it so much I may have gotten a little carried away making bows…

-Converting Old Shirt Cuffs into Bow Ties
+Recycling Old Shirt Cuffs into Bow Ties

 Sewing and inverting the folded cuffs to conceal the edges not only finishes the tie beautifully, it also makes the edges extra stiff.
 This helps the bow ties to be even better at holding their shape.
+Unlike a sewing a looped bow tie where the top and bottom are open, these ties were sewn closed to conceal the raw edge where the cuffs were removed from the shirts.
+Optional of course, but more finished.

 To keep the project almost completely recycled, I used the button hole portion of the button plackets to make the centre slides for the bows.
 I used plackets to make a few around the neck collar bands, too.
 These bands could have been made reusing buttons to be totally recycled, but I opted for the ease and sizing flexibility of Velcro instead.
 Oli and Humphrey aren’t quite the same size.
 That makes using buttons, snaps, and other set fasteners less versatile for sharing (as well as potential changes over time).
+A little safer, too.

 How to Make a DIY Dog Bow Tie from a French Shirt Cuff